MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ```

 ### LogDroppedPackets

+Indicates whether the packets dropped by the firewall should be logged.

 If true, all dropped packets will be logged into the [firewall text log](#logfilepath).
 If false, no packets are logged.